philthephatman/awesome-hacking-lists/hackwith.md

 - [bugbountyguide](https://github.com/EdOverflow/bugbountyguide) - Bug Bounty Guide is a launchpad for bug bounty programs and bug bounty hunters.
 - [archerysec](https://github.com/archerysec/archerysec) - Open Source Vulnerability Assessment and Management helps developers and pentesters to perform scans and manage vulnerabilities.
 - [DetectionLab](https://github.com/clong/DetectionLab) - Vagrant & Packer scripts to build a lab environment complete with security tooling and logging best practices
+- [ADRecon](https://github.com/sense-of-security/ADRecon) - ADRecon is a tool which gathers information about the Active Directory and generates a report which can provide a holistic picture of the current state of the target AD environment.
 - [security-txt](https://github.com/securitytxt/security-txt) - A proposed standard that allows websites to define security policies.
 - [HTTPLeaks](https://github.com/cure53/HTTPLeaks) - HTTPLeaks - All possible ways, a website can leak HTTP requests
 - [drek](https://github.com/chrisallenlane/drek) - A static-code-analysis tool for performing security-focused code reviews.
 It enables an auditor to swiftly map the attack-surface of a large application, with an emphasis on identifying development anti-patterns and footguns.